Astrapios/vim-cellmode/README.md

-Vim-cellmode
+VimuxIDE
 ============
-This a vim plugin that enables MATLAB-style cell mode execution for python scripts in vim, assuming an ipython interpreter running in screen (or tmux).
+This a vim plugin that enables interaction of a script with a interpreter such as Ipython through the tmux.

 Demo
 ----